RonFrancesca/PAGURI/README.md

 The jupyter notebook **PAGURI_interface.ipynb** contains all the necessary code needed to run the PAGURI interface.
 Before running PAGURI, it is necessary to clone the current repo and install the requirements contained in requirements.txt

+## Supplementary Material

+Code and Supplementary Material containing the answers to all questions, feedback, and further details are available on the [accompanying website](https://ronfrancesca.github.io/PAGURI/)

 ## Acknowledge
 This code is heavely based on the following references :